Leeds is an adult male prison in the Armley area of Leeds, West Yorkshire.

 People in Leeds are given a list of approved items that can be sent to them as gifts.
 Contact Leeds for more information on what’s allowed.

-You can only bring in items if the resident has applied for and been granted permission.
+You can only bring in items if the prisoner has applied for and been granted permission.
 They also must have detailed the items.

 They can only be brought in by person and accepted at these times: